-If your child becomes unwell at school, or has an accident, they are referred to the School Office, or Senior Supervisor and care is given.
-Using the information you give us on the Emergency Contact Form, we will always try to contact you if the illness or accident is either serious or is causing your child acute distress.
-If we fail to find you and the situations warrants it, your child will be referred on to either the family GP, Practice Nurse or to hospital care.
+If your child becomes unwell at school, or has an accident, they will be seen by a trained member of staff who will offer them the appropriate care.
+Using the information you give us on the Emergency Contact Form, we will always try to contact you if the illness or accident is either serious or is causing your child distress.
+If we fail to find you and the situation warrants it, your child will be referred on to either the family GP, Practice Nurse or to hospital care.
 The child is always accompanied on these rare occasions, and we always continue to make every effort to contact you.

 If your child has medicine prescribed by the Doctor, but in the Doctor’s view is fit to come to school, then we will administer medicine providing that you complete an Administration of Medicines Form which can be obtained from the school office or downloaded (please see below).